Managing MQTT Retained Messages

 For example, suppose you are creating a PubSub+ software event broker that would normally require 4 GB of memory (based on the maximum number of client connections).
 If this event broker needs to process retained messages, you must reserve an additional 2 GB of memory (at minimum) on the host to process these messages.

 After you've reserved this additional memory, you can allocate it by configuring a maximum shared pool of memory for all retain caches on the event broker.
-For more information, refer to MQTT Retain Cache Shared Memory Configuration.
+For more information, see MQTT Retain Cache Shared Memory Configuration.

 MQTT Retained Messages in Redundant Event Broker Deployments